WANT TO TAKE A DEEPER DIVE INTO PERIOD POVERTY? CLICK HERE TO READ MORE!

 The stigma surrounding periods has been shown to directly affect a girl’s potential to succeed.
 If a girl misses school every time she has her period, she is set 145 days behind her fellow male students.

-While this may sound like a lot of money, the Ministry of Defence’s budget for trident in 2016/17 was an estimated £35 billion!
+An investment in the future of our young people is vital.
+Remember that the Ministry of Defence’s budget for trident was an estimated £35 billion!
 This proves how small the demand that we are putting on the UK government really is.

 We also believe that as well as changing the policy on periods, we need to normalise the conversation surrounding periods, and end the silence and stigma that is stuck to periods.
 Half of the world’s population bleeds every month, so why are we too embarrassed to talk about this very normal, natural process?